holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 All `suid` files owned by root can be found with the following command:
 `find / -uid 0 -perm -4000 -type f 2>/dev/null`

-To add the `suid` bit, you can do so the symbolic way or numeric.
+To add the `suid` bit, you can do so symbolically or numerically.

 symbolic:
 `chmod u+s <yourfile>`